Azure/aksArc/deploymentTemplates/aksarc-bicep/Cluster/README.md

 ## Update Existing Cluster

-The **Update/** folder contains a template to update an existing AKS Arc provisioned cluster.
+The **Update/** folder contains a template to update an existing AKS Arc cluster.
 Bicep deployment updates use PUT operations which require the complete resource specification.

 ### Updatable Fields